-Cities and Towns in Middle Eastpage 1 of 2
+Cities and Towns in Middle East

 Amadiyah (also known as Amedi) is a little town perched on top of a mountain plateau at 1185 m above sea level.
 Though the town is nice with a mosque and some colorful houses, it's nothing spectacular... but the views are.
 Go to the edge in any direction and you will have amazing views over the mountains that Kurdistan is so famous for.
 It's just sad that some of the viewpoints are also used as rubbish dumps.
 The town's dramatic location is best taken in from a distance along the main road.

-We don't know of any hotels in Amadiyah, but there are some in the little village below and in Sulav.
 For most travellers, Koya is little more than a place to swap taxis on the "safe road" from Erbil to Suly.
 This is such a shame as the place has so much more to offer.
 From quirky hill-top picnic areas surrounding ancient Christian shrines to a central Citadel keeping watch over the city, there is enough here to rival other tours spots.
 A big part of the charm is wandering the narrow streets of the old city, next to the bazar.
 But the absolute real hidden treasure is the ancient market itself.
 Though not as big as Suly's or as busy as Erbil's, it is the ancient Iraq many people miss out on.
 With gateways dating back to the 13th century and a magnificent caravansary in its unrestored splendour somewhere in the middle, the bazar of Koya is a chance for travellers to have a bit of history in an Iraq quickly being overtaken with modernity.

 Dohuk is probably the first real Kurdish/Iraqi town (not counting the border town of Zakho) you come to when arriving from Turkey.
 It is a small city with a big and lively souq - and not so much more.
 The neighbourhoods on the hills in the east end of Kawa Rd. can be fun to wander through, getting lost in the maze of living quarters while greeting curious kids.
 The Money Exchange Centre on the west end of Kawa Rd. is, besides a good place to change money, another place to have a look at.
 Here street dealers sit at cardboard boxes stacked with big wads of money, a lot of money – a reminder that Iraq is not a budget destination.